Nelson River DC Transmission System: Bipole 2

 The Bipole 2 transmission line runs 937 km from Henday to Dorsey.
 Bipole 2 can transfer a maximum power of 1800 MW at a potential of ±500 kV.
 Bipole 2 consists of four 12-pulse converter groups at each end (two in series per pole) and was put into service in two stages.
 After the first stage in 1978 the maximum power was 900 MW at 250 kV, which increased to its present figure when it was completed in 1985.

-Bipole 2 crosses Nelson River at 56.459811 N 94.143273 W. There is a backup crossing of Nelson River at 56.441383 N 94.176114 W. It is not possible to switch directly the line to the backup crossing.
+Bipole 2 crosses Nelson River at 56.459811 N 94.143273 W. There is a backup crossing of Nelson River at 56.441383 N 94.176114 W. It is not possible to directly switch the line to the backup crossing.

 Unlike Bipole 1, Bipole 2 has always been equipped with thyristors.
-The thyristor valves, supplied by the German HVDC consortium (Siemens, AEG and Brown Boveri) used water cooling for the first time in an HVDC project.
+The thyristors, supplied by the German HVDC consortium (Siemens, AEG and Brown Boveri) used water cooling for the first time in an HVDC project.
 Until that time, the relatively few HVDC schemes using thyristors had used either air cooling or, as on the Cahora Bassa project supplied by the same consortium, oil-cooling.

-The thyristor valves were arranged in floor-mounted vertical stacks of four valves each (quadrivalves).
-Each valve contained 96 thyristor levels in series, with two in parallel.
+The thyristors were arranged in floor-mounted vertical stacks of four each (quadrivalves).
+Each set contained 96 thyristor levels in series, with two in parallel.
 These were arranged in 16 thyristor modules connected in series with 8 reactor modules.